 A dog bit you or someone in your family.
 The injury might be minor or severe, but now you need to know what Pennsylvania law says about liability, insurance coverage, and your right to compensation.

 Pennsylvania law creates automatic liability for dog bites.
-The statute, 3 P.S. § 459-502-A, holds dog owners strictly liable for medical and surgical expenses resulting from a dog bite, regardless of whether the dog had previously bitten anyone or shown dangerous behavior.
-You don't have to prove the owner knew the dog was dangerous.
+The statute, 3 P.S. § 459-502(b)(1), holds dog owners strictly liable for medical and surgical expenses resulting from a dog bite, regardless of whether the dog had previously bitten anyone or shown dangerous behavior.
+You do not have to prove the owner knew the dog was dangerous.
 The bite itself is proof of liability.

 This strict liability applies only to medical and surgical expenses.
 It covers doctor visits, emergency room treatment, hospital stays, surgery, physical therapy, and ongoing medical care directly caused by the bite.
 It does not automatically cover pain and suffering damages.